gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 ## Generate the QR code for the Catalyst Voting App:

-There is a handy little tool called **vit-kedqr** available for that, you can find the compiled binary for your system here:
+There is a handy little tool called **vit-kedqr** available for that, you can find the compiled binary for your system here:<br>
 [https://github.com/input-output-hk/vit-kedqr/releases/latest](https://github.com/input-output-hk/vit-kedqr/releases/latest)

 Extract the downloaded archive for your operating system and copy out the binary to your prefered folder.
 We use again ~/cardano/ in our example: